What It Feels Like to Be Illiterate All Your Life

 Videos by VICE

-Growing up Lancaster, on the north-west coast on England, my parents were incredibly busy working.
+Growing up Lancaster, on the north-west coast, my parents were incredibly busy working.
 They had four children, two dogs, two cats and a snake to support.
 We didn’t have a bookshelf in our house, nor did anyone else we knew.
 As a kid, sitting down to read would see you named and shamed – reading books was for nerds.

 I was far from illiterate, but the importance of actually reading was never prioritised in my world.
 At our school, the library had been converted into a behavioural isolation unit.
 We weren’t really pushed to become the book critics of tomorrow.